-In the world of online shopping, most e-marketers are well aware that product pages play a significant role in the buyer’s journey – as they are the main interface between products and users.
+Most e-marketers are well aware that product pages play a significant role in the buyer’s journey – as they are the main interface between products and users.

-So, what is a product listing page?
+What is a product listing page?

-In short, product listing pages (PLP) are the results of either category pages or internal search results.
+Product listing pages (PLP) are the results of either category pages or internal search results.

-The true impact depends on several factors, such as your value proposition, the products’ attributes, as well as the overall quality of the information provided.
+The true impact depends on several factors such as your value proposition, the products’ attributes, as well as the overall quality of the information provided.

-Note: headers can also be used as promotional spaces to display featured products, special offers and discounts.
+Note: headers can also be used as promotional spaces to display featured products, special offers, and discounts.

 Unfortunately, there’s no easy answer when it comes to choosing between list and grid views.

 In fact, it all depends on what type of products you’re selling and what experience you want to provide.
 Let’s look at the best time to use each one:

-If we take a look at the image below, Wine.com sells expensive wines and champagnes, it’s important that visitors take their time benchmarking the brands and “grands crus” before making any purchase decision: notice how they use the additional horizontal space to display ratings.
+If we take a look at the image below, Wine.com sells luxury wines and champagnes.
+In this case, it’s important that visitors take their time benchmarking the brands and “grands crus” before making a purchase decision.

 Grid view is mostly used for products that rely a lot on pictures and can be compared quickly without paying much attention to the specifications.
 It also allows for more visual experiences.